November 26, 2024 - 3 min read

 If you already have friends on Mastodon, you can sign up for their instances by going to their account in your web browser and clicking on "Create Account" in the menu on the right.

-Alteratively you can join a public instance.
+Alternatively you can join a public instance.
 The choice may seem overwhelming, but it doesn't actually make that much of a difference which one you sign up for.

 You can also create your own instance but it is a good idea to test the waters with an existing instance first.
 You can always migrate everything but your posts to your own instance later, once you're more familiar with how Mastodon works.

 Conventional social networks now use "smart" recommendation algorithms to feed you content they think you want to see (or they want you to see).
 They see what you engage with and feed you more of what holds your attention and gets you to react.
 This makes it easy to find new content and your posts have more reach.
+The problem is this ease comes at a high price.
+It can lead to doomscrolling, overuse, inaccurate political messaging, and hateful or threatening content.

+Mastodon has a low-algorithm approach similar to the early days of social networking sites.
 By default posts are shown chronologically and are specifically what you choose to follow.
+This does make it harder to find content that you are interested in.

 The Timeline

+The first place to find accounts and hashtags to follow is on the timeline.
 On a standard Mastodon instance you have three timelines of recent posts.

 • Home - Accounts you follow including posts they have boosted (reposted).